mackmo1/project-doc-gasper/vdr.md

 There are 2 more project coming soon with the same name:
 - Century Mansion Phase 1
 - Century Mansion Phase 2

+More details of the projects will be found in the website which is coming soon.